ReSurfEMG/ReSurfEMG/README.md

 Data there can be used with any respiratory EMG algorithms in any program.
 Thus that data can function as a benchmarking set to compare algorithms across different programs.

+Alternatively, the data in the **test_data** folder, which is also used in testing the ReSurfEMG functions.

 ### Configuring (to work with your data)